JonDameron/TempoEstimator/README.md

 The utility usually produces reasonably accurate output for music files that have a rigid tempo with only small fluctuations; if the song was originally recorded with a metronome for reference, this condition is probably met.
 Tracking of significant tempo fluctuations over the course of a song is not currently supported.

-The output file name will match that of the input, with extension ".TEMPO.wav" instead of ".wav".
+The output file name will match that of the input, but with prefix "TEMPO_OUTPUT_" and written to the current directory.

 Sample audio input files are available in the "sample_input" directory.
 All provided songs are in the US public domain.
 See included text file in "sample_input".